OperationCode/operationcode_old_site/CONTRIBUTING.md

   ```

   #### Running Operation Code:
-  Operation Code has some handy shorcuts built in to make common tasks simple.
+  Operation Code has some handy shortcuts built in to make common tasks simple.
 You can check out the [Makefile](https://github.com/operationcode/operationcode/blob/master/Makefile) to see a full listing of what these shortcuts are and what they do.

-  To run Operation Code you can use one of the following:
+  To run Operation Code simply type:
   ```bash
   make
   ```